 The Zodiac Baracuda is one of our favorite suction pool cleaners because it does a good job of sucking up small debris as well as medium.
 It also works well even with low horsepower pumps.

 The cleaner head is made with a rubber fin disk that adheres to pool surfaces for the best suction.
-But it doesn’t get caught on fittings or lights because of the way it’s designed.
+But it doesn’t get caught on fittings or pool lights because of the way it’s designed.

 #2.
 Hayward Poolvergnuegen